plebln/corona-berlin-2020/README.md

 day after the time for which numbers were reported.

-For the first few days, all cases were listed, then totals broken out by Berzirk (district) and age.
+For the first few days, all cases were listed, then totals broken out by Bezirk (district) and age.

 See https://www.berlin.de/presse

+## Data file
+The main file is virus-berlin-2020.dat

+There is one row for each day.
+Columns are separated by white space.
+Columns are:

+- Date, as YYYY-MM-DD
+- Total number of cases in Berlin
+- Delta, increase from yesterday's total
+- One column for each [_Bezirk_](http://en.wikipedia.de/wiki/Boroughs and neighborhoods of Berlin), in alphabetical order
+- The source of the statistics for this day